Skip to content

 int count(Wrapper<T> queryWrapper);

-// Starting from version 3.4.3.2, return type changed to long
+// Starting from version 3.4.3.2, return value changed to long

 // Query total record count